czarnian1/kfm_poc/README.md

 passwd prodmon
 su - prodmon
 ```
-Add prodmon to sudo level with visudo as root
-Notes on using screen to prevent devops application stopping on ssh disconnect
+Add prodmon to sudo level with visudo as root.
+Some notes on using screen to prevent devops application stopping on ssh disconnect
 ```
 prodmon$screen
 ```